The orbital stability of the periodic traveling wave solutions to the defocusing complex modified Korteweg-de Vries equation

 where

-Since the members in the defocusing cmKdV hierarchy commute, one obtains the Hamiltonian system by using the linear combination of the above Hamiltonians.
+Since the members in the defocusing cmKdV hierarchy commute~\cite{sinh1,xinjia2}, one obtains the Hamiltonian system by using the linear combination of the above Hamiltonians.
 The $j$-th equation with evolution variable $\tau_{j}$ is defined as

 where the coefficients $c_{j,i}$ are constants that to be determined.
-It is noted that $\hat{H}_{3}=H_{3}+VH_{1}-\omega H_{0}$ is the Hamiltonian of the defocusing cmKdV equation~(\ref{lcmkdv}).
+It is noted that $\hat{H}_{3}=H_{3}+VH_{1}-\omega H_{0}$ is the Hamiltonian of the defocusing cmKdV equation~(\ref{lcmkdv}) in the traveling frame.
 The Lax pair for the $j$-th equation is constructed:

-It is noted that any stationary solution of the defocusing cmKdV satisfies any higher-order flows with an appropriate choice of the coefficients $c_{j,i}$.
+It is noted that any stationary solution of the defocusing cmKdV satisfies any higher-order flows with an appropriate choice of the coefficients $c_{j,i}$~\cite{sinh1,xinjia2}.
 For example, the periodic traveling wave solution $\phi(y)=e^{i\theta y}r(y)$ is the stationary solution of the third equation in this hierarchy with $c_{3,0}=-\omega$, $c_{3,1}=V$ and $c_{3,2}=0$.
-It is also a stationary solution to the fifth equation in this hierarchy with
+It is also a stationary solution to the sixth equation in this hierarchy with

 The condition~(\ref{zytj}) will be used to determine the orbital stability in next section. \\ \\ \textbf{ 6.
 Orbital stability}\\ In order to show the orbital stability of elliptic solutions, we rewrite~(\ref{lcmkdv}) as